I was nicked for speeding recently. How accurate is my speedometer?

 How does a speedometer work?

 The engine control unit (ECU) takes a reading from each of the four sensors.
-These can turn the amount the wheel is rotating into a speed on the road.
-The ECU then calculates an average which is displayed on the instrument panel.
+These can turn the amount the wheel is rotating into the actual speed on the road.
+The ECU then gives an average speed which is displayed on the instrument panel.

 On older cars, speedometers used a rotating cable attached to the driveshaft.
 This had a magnet at one end which rotated inside a magnetic cup that was attached to the speedo’s needle.
-The faster the car went, the faster the magnet at the end span and the higher speed the indicator needle pointed to.
+The faster the car goes, the faster the magnet at the end spins and the higher speed the indicator needle points to.

 How to find your speedo’s accuracy

 It’s relatively straightforward.
 If you’ve got a sat nav, it should show you the speed your car is travelling at.
 Unlike your car, it will use GPS to calculate how fast you’re going.
-This is continuously bouncing a signal to and from a satellite and calculating the distance covered and the time it’s taking – hence speed.
+This is continuously bouncing a signal to and from a satellite and calculating the distance covered over time.
 This enables a much more accurate calculation of speed than a car can manage.

 Share this post